A 2024 Guide to Cybersecurity in the Trucking Industry

 Gain access to customer information.
 You likely store private business information within one or more internal systems and web applications.
 Hackers will enter the system and obtain business details to hold hostage or use against you.

 Gain access to identity information.
 Similar to stealing customer information, cybercriminals can get a hold of credit cards or other personally identifiable information (PII) to remove your competitive advantage or even sell to a competitor.
 They may also try to obtain your DOT number or other driver credentials that would allow them to pose as you and book orders using your identity.
+This creates shipping scams for customers as well.

 Prevent the use of your website.
 Criminals looking to take advantage of you may also gain access to your entire website and take it over—only letting you back in once you’ve paid an amount they request.